Twilight of the American newspaper

 Is it better to have or to want?
 My friend says her teacher knew one great thing: There was something out there.
 She told her class she did not expect to see even a fraction of what the world had to offer.
 But she hoped they might.

 Newspapers have become deadweight commodities linked to other media commodities in chains that are coupled or uncoupled by accountants and lawyers and executive vice presidents and boards of directors in offices thousands of miles from where the man bit the dog and drew ink.
 The San Francisco Chronicle is owned by the Hearst Corporation, once the Chronicle’s archrival.
-The Hearst Corporation has its headquarters in
+The Hearst Corporation has its headquarters in New York City.
+According to Hearst, the Chronicle has been losing a million dollars a week.
+In San Francisco there have been buyouts and firings of truck drivers, printers, reporters, artists, editors, critics.
+With a certain élan, the San Francisco Chronicle has taken to publishing letters from readers who remark the diminishing pleasure or usefulness of the San Francisco Chronicle.

 Most newspapers that are dying today were born in the nineteenth century.
 The Seattle Post–Intelligencer died 2009, born 1863.
 The Rocky Mountain News died 2009, born 1859.
 The Ann Arbor News died 2009, born 1835.
 It was the pride and the function of the American newspaper in the nineteenth century to declare the forming congregation of buildings and services a city—a place busy enough or populated enough to have news.
 Frontier American journalism preserved a vestige of the low-church impulse toward universal literacy whereby the new country imagined it could read and write itself into existence.
 We were the Gutenberg Nation.